-There is no doubt amalgam has its advantages.
-It’s strong, for sure.
-Actually, as a material, it is much stronger than the tooth itself.
-Believe it or not, that can be a problem, especially when the tooth is the hardest material in the human body.
+Amalgam is strong for sure.
+Actually, as a material it is much stronger than the tooth itself.
+Believe it or not, this can be a problem, especially when teeth are the hardest material in the human body.
 But even as strong as teeth are, they are no match for the strength of amalgam.

 When the amalgam filling sets, it expands.
-When it expands, it can crack the tooth structure.
+When it expands, it has the potential to crack the tooth structure.
 Tiny fine fracture lines can form inside that tooth and those fracture lines can grow, and grow, and grow over time.

-Another drawback of amalgam fillings is they shrink and contract with different temperature variances.
-These changes in temperature can be so great, they cause the tooth to split.
-In the worst cases, teeth can be lost.
-This is never the solution a dentist wants, because our philosophy is teeth are for life.
+Another drawback of amalgam fillings is they shrink and contract with variations in temperature.
+Significant temperature changes can cause the tooth to split.
+In the worst cases, a tooth can be lost.
+This is never the solution a dentist wants, because our philosophy is Teeth.
+For life.

-I’ve seen many examples where this exact situation has occurred and it’s why I encourage patients to replace their amalgam fillings with resin as soon as they can manage to do this.
+I’ve seen many examples where this situation has occurred and it’s why I encourage patients to replace their amalgam fillings with resin as soon as they can manage to do this.

 If you don’t, here are a couple of very typical scenarios you might experience:

-- A simple amalgam filling causing very small fracture causing a tooth to split in two.
+- A simple amalgam filling can cause a very small fracture and lead to a tooth splitting in two.
 What then?
-The tooth literally just comes out and has to be replaced with an implant.
+The tooth literally comes out and must be replaced with an implant.

-- Large amalgam fillings can fracture a tooth right off, leaving the filling but no tooth.
+- Large amalgam fillings can fracture a tooth right off, leaving the filling – but no tooth.
 Really?
 Yes, really.
-The amalgam filling has destroyed the remaining tooth.
+Amalgam fillings can destroy a tooth.

-For us, a preventative approach for our patients is a no brainer.
+For us, a preventative approach is a no brainer.
 That’s why when we place our patients on a preventative maintenance program, we recommend replacing amalgam fillings with resin if they want to keep their teeth for life.

-No, but in their favour is the fact they expand much less than amalgam fillings and they are much kinder to the tooth structure.
+No, but in their favour is the fact they expand much less than amalgam and they are much kinder to the tooth structure.
 And that’s what we’re all about at Dental as Anything; kindness and preserving teeth, ideally for life.

-In 2000, I made a move to doing only resin tooth fillings.
+In 1999, I made a move to doing only resin tooth fillings.
 Gold Coast dentist replaces all his own amalgam fillings!
 Sounds like a fake news headline, right?
-But I invested in the change and replaced all my own amalgam fillings, all my wife’s fillings, and my kids, well, they’ve never had an amalgam fillings; they only have resin.
-Apart from feeling very strongly about the importance and benefits of resin fillings, I wanted avoid crowns myself, should the filling fracture the tooth.
+But I invested in the change and replaced all my own amalgam fillings and all my wife’s fillings.
+As for my kids,?
+Well, they’ve never had an amalgam filling; they only have resin.
+Apart from feeling very strongly about the importance and benefits of resin fillings, I wanted to avoid crowns myself, should the filling fracture the tooth at some point.

 Having been in dental practice for over 30 years, I’m passionate about people not having amalgam fillings.
-It’s now 20 years since I’ve performed an amalgam filling for 17 years and I have no plans to start doing them again either.
+It’s now 20 years since I’ve performed an amalgam filling and I have no plans to start doing them again either.
 The main reason?
 Because I care about the health and wellbeing of my patients.

-I know I’m going against a dental trend and I know people will argue otherwise, but really we don’t need something that’s seven times stronger than the tooth structure that has the potential to permanently damage tooth structure.
+I know I’m going against a dental trend and I know people will argue otherwise, but really we don’t need something that’s seven times stronger than the tooth structure and has the potential to permanently damage it.